 Substantially all resale agreements and all repurchase agreements are recorded at fair value under the fair value option.
 Certain of the firm's resale agreements with affiliates are not recorded at fair value.
-See Note 5 for further information about repurchase and resale agreements at fair value.
+See Note 5 for further information about repurchase and resale agreements.